conradhuebler/curcuma/README.md

 A simple Open Source molecular modelling tool.

 ## Download and requirements
-git clones automatically eigen.
+git clones automatically some submodules.
-- [eigen](https://gitlab.com/libeigen/eigen) provides eigen C++ library for linear algebra
+- [eigen](https://gitlab.com/libeigen/eigen) provides eigen C++ library for linear algebra.
+If eigen is not downloaded automatically, change into the **external** subdirectory and clone eigen.
 - [LBFGSpp](https://github.com/yixuan/LBFGSpp/) prvodies LBFGS optimiser
 - [XTB](https://github.com/grimme-lab/xtb) eXtended TightBinding - Some methods use this, however it is disabled by default.
 Add '-DUSE_XTB=true ' to the cmake command line to enable it.
 GCC 8 or later has to be used.

 ### Using XTB in curcuma
-XTB is automatically obtained during git clone, however it is not included in curcuma with default compile settings.
+XTB is automatically obtained during git clone, however it is not included in curcuma with the default compiler settings.
 There are two ways of including XTB:
 - Compiling and linking automatically, set **COMPILE_XTB** to true ( with -DCOMPILE_XTB=true or via ccmake).
 XTB will be compiled with the c++ and fortran compiler in the path (using the blas and lapack libraries in the path as well).
 The xtb program is then quite slow.
 - Linking curcuma to the official library (get if from the xtb github page).
 Set **LINK_XTB** to true and define the path to **XTB_DIR** where the libxtb.so has been placed.
 As the xtb source has been obtained already, no additional header file is needed.
 However, curcuma has to be compiled with an intel compiler.

 - Only xtb GFN2 can be used as method right now.
-- As xtb is not thread-safe (yet), xtb itself can be run in parallel, but only one xtb process can be executed.
-This affects the the crude optimisation after docking.
+- xtb calculation may be thread-safe now, so parallel optimisation after docking are possible now.
+However, the variable **OMP_NUM_THREADS** should be set to 1.

 ## Compiling
 To compile Curcuma you will need [CMake](https://cmake.org/download/) 3.15 or newer and a C++17-capable compiler, both gcc and icc (quite recent version) work.